 Three things help me every day

 - Allowing support.
-This means sharing how I really am with people who have earned the right to sit with me in my shame.
-It means I don’t hide it when I’m struggling with burnout behaviour or when I need help.
-So, my first recommendation is to allow the amazing people in your life to contribute to you.
+This means sharing how I am with people who have earned the right to sit with me in my shame.
+It means I don’t hide it when I’m struggling with burnout behavior or when I need help.
+So, my first recommendation is to allow the fantastic people in your life to contribute to you.

-- I needed to learn to love myself for exactly who I am today.
-This has taken a lot of therapy, and loving the shadow parts of me.
+- I needed to learn to love myself for who I am today.
+This has taken a lot of therapy and loving the shadow parts of me.

 - I needed to find healthy ways to get dopamine that had nothing to do with achievement.
-Things like getting enough sleep, exercising, listening to music, meditating, and spending time in the sun can boost dopamine levels.
+Getting enough sleep, exercising, listening to music, meditating, and spending time in the sun can boost dopamine levels.